Moe-hacker/nekoasc/README.md

 make
 ```
 ## Usage:
-I only wrote typewriter effect for it, to use:
+I only wrote typewriter and blink effect for it, to use:
 ```
-[some commands] | ./nekoasc t -s 50
+[some commands] | ./nekoasc t -s 30
+[some commands] | ./nekoasc b -r 255 -g 0 -b 0 -k 5 -d 100
 ```